-- completed the required number of units for an approved programme of study; and
+- completed the required number of units for an approved programme of study;

-- submitted all coursework required; and
+- submitted all coursework required;

 - obtained a cGPA of at least 2.50.

-11.2 For postgraduate programmes, a distinction may be awarded to a student who has attained an overall cGPA of 3.67 or above, with no course grade below B- and no repeated courses while a merit may be awarded to a student who has attained an overall cGPA of 3.40–3.66.
+11.2 For postgraduate programmes, a Distinction may be awarded to a student who has attained an overall cGPA of 3.67 or above, with no course grade below B- and no repeated courses while a Merit may be awarded to a student who has attained an overall cGPA of 3.40–3.66.

 11.3 The granting of Scholastic Award shall be governed by the following criteria:

-- The top graduates of the graduating class in a programme who have attained an award classification of Distinction and completed courses amounting to at least 50% of the total unit-requirements, shall be eligible for the award.
+- The top graduates of the graduating class in a programme who have attained an award classification of Distinction and completed courses amounting to at least 50% of the total unit requirement, shall be eligible for the award.
 The number of awards will be limited to one per every one hundred graduates in the same class.